Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 4. How to configure device over Wifi, cellular, screens, etc.
 5. Add the links of external software/tools as required
 6. Add steps on how to run the device code/how and where to download binary and then run on device.
 If you have multiple options on how to deploy device code please mention only one option here and other options in Additional links section
+7. How to configure a device to connect to Azure IoT Central (see detail below)

 <a name="IntegrationwithAzureIoTExplorer"></a>
 # Integration with Azure IoT Explorer